emilps/fjelltg/src/pages/projects/index.md

 templateKey: projects
 headertitle: Reference Projects
 headerbyline: >-
-  Take a look at some of our previous installments!
-Other product-specific references can be provided on request.
+  Take a look at some of our previous installments
 headerimage: /img/img_3115.jpg
-projectsquote: >-
-  40 years experience as supplier of process technology for sludge treatment and resource recycling.
+projectsquote: Other product-specific references can be provided on request.
 ---